- First Step: Cut off the Food Supply

 No fairy tale ending here, sorry about that.

 I was just glad Lent was coming, and I knew I would be cutting some exacerbating foods at that time.
-So far, I’ve seen a little histamine response this Lent (meaning it’s getting itchier), but no spreading (phew!).
-I’m hoping that’s a sign of a healing response and not a problem…
+During Lent I did see a little histamine response (meaning it’s getting itchier), but no spreading (phew!).
+I’m hoped it was a sign of a healing response and not a problem…

 I did try a parasite cleanse, sort of, and I posed some questions about whether parasites are related to candida or not and wondered about whether everyone has parasites or if that idea is overblown.